langit/jael/brief.rst

 first appearance in the scope, which must be an assignment.
 Futer reference to the same variable should not have ':' before its ID anymore.

-In an eminent scope (where assingments by default define a name in itself), ': ID = expr' defines a name only available to itself (even nested scopes can't see that ID).
+In an eminent scope (where assingments by default define a name in itself), '/ID = expr' defines a name only available to itself (nested obsecure scopes can see that ID, but not any nested eminent scopes, it is said to be "covered").
+This is useful in three ways: 1. to make sure the name does not shadow a name in a parent scope.
+2. to make sure the name is not available to nested scopes.
+3. in a class scope, to make sure the name is not a static field of the class, but only a variable in the initialization block.

 Use .<ID> to access (read/write) an instance or a class member (field or method) in a method.